Elkhorn, Manitoba: Provincial representation

-Elkhorn is represented in the Legislative Assembly of Manitoba as part of the Arthur-Virden Constituency.
+Elkhorn is represented by Greg Nesbitt in the Legislative Assembly of Manitoba as part of the constituency of Riding Mountain.

 The constituency was represented by Larry Maguire from 1999 until his resignation on October 18, 2013 to seek the Conservative Party of Canada nomination for the federal constituency of Brandon-Souris.
 Kevin Tutthill, a former councillor and deputy mayor of the former Village of Elkhorn, sought the Progressive Conservative nomination to replace Maguire, but was defeated by insurance broker Doyle Piwniuk of Virden.
-On January 28, 2014 Piwniuk won the Arthur-Virden by-election and now serves as critic for multiculturalism and literacy.
+On January 28, 2014 Piwniuk won the Arthur-Virden by-election and served as critic for multiculturalism and literacy.

 Elkhorn formed all of Voting Area 10 in the 2014 Arthur-Virden by-election with a total of 348 registered voters.

 Federal representation

-Elkhorn is represented in the Canadian Parliament as part of the Brandon-Souris Constituency.
-The current Member of Parliament is Merv Tweed, whom the constituents first elected in 2004.
+Elkhorn is represented in the Canadian Parliament as part of the riding of Brandon-Souris.
+The current Member of Parliament is Larry Maguire, whom the constituents first elected in 2013.

 In the 2011 federal election, the community had 309 registered voters of which 184 cast ballots.
 At 59.55%, voter turnout was slightly higher than the constituency level of 57.54%, but lower than the national level of 61.1%.